MortenHoustonLudvigsen/ts-json-loader/README.md

 console.log(obj.name);
 ```

-The names exports can also be used:
+Named imports can also be used:

 ```typescript
 import { name, count } from './object.json';